andrews1022/react-typescript-project-setup/gatsby/contentful-blog-starter.md

 ### Organizing Components Into Folders

-- First, go into the components folder: `cd src/components/`
+- Go into the components folder: `cd src/components/`
-  - We need to create all folders for each component:
+  - We need to create the folders for each component:
     - ArticlePreview
     - Container
     - Footer